 First, is starting quarterback Ryan Fitzpatrick a franchise quarterback?
 Fitzpatrick must prove he can be consistent over 16 games, something he has never been in his career.
 Second, Buffalo has struggled within the division.
 The Bills were 1-5 last year against the AFC East, getting swept by the Dolphins and Jets, teams the Bills must beat to get to the next level.

 More or less?
 I agree with Clayton that nine is a good number for Buffalo.
 This is a good year for someone to surprise and make a move in the AFC East.
 The Patriots will be a juggernaut.
 But second place is wide open, and Buffalo has as good a chance as anyone.

 NEW YORK JETS: The Jets are one of the hardest teams to gauge.
-They have the talent on paper to make a playoff run, as evidenced by their back-to-back AFC title-game appearances in 2009 and 2010.
-But, as evidenced last season, New York also has the personalities to implode.
+They have the talent on paper to make a playoff run, as evidenced by their back-to-back AFC title game appearances in 2009 and 2010.
+But, like last year, New York also has the personalities to implode.

 More or less?
-I doubt the Jets will hit eight wins this year.
+I doubt the Jets are going to hit eight wins this year.
 This is a boom-or-bust team that could finish 5-11 or 11-5.
 The Jets are capable of imploding or exploding on their opponents.

 The Dolphins did a decent job plugging holes in the draft.
 But overall this is a team lacking star power and big-time playmakers.
 Miami traded Pro Bowl receiver Brandon Marshall (81 receptions, 1,214 yards in 2011) and signed Chad Ochocinco (15 receptions, 276 yards) to replace him.
 The Dolphins also cut leading tackler Yeremiah Bell and have questions at safety.